Kalay: Geography

 Geographically, the distinctive feature of the town is that the Tropic of Cancer passes through it.
 This point has been marked by the milepost 55/56 near Kyansitgon village.
 Set in terrain that has an average elevation of 450 ft above mean sea level, the town has a picturesque backdrop of the Laytha Hill in the east and the Chin Hills in the west.

 The city is drained by the Myittha River that flows in a south–north direction, the Nayyinzaya River that flows in a north–south direction, and the Manipura River (also called the Nunkathe River) from across the international border with India; the last-named river has its origin in Manipur state of the north-east India.

 Climate

-A tropical monsoon climate dominates the town.
+A tropical savanna climate (Köppen Aw) dominates the town.
 Temperature variations are significant, with summer months from March to May recording 100–112 F and the winter months in the range of 55–80 F. The average annual temperature is reported to be 79 F. The average annual rainfall is of the order of 67.77 in.

 Demographics

-The population of Kalay is estimated to be 400,000, comprising 35% Bamar, 55% Chin and 10% other nationalities and foreigners.
+The population of Kalay is estimated to be 400,000, comprising 55% Bamar, 35% Chin and 10% other nationalities and foreigners.
 The valley town, with its tranquil atmosphere, is inhabited in equal numbers by the Chin community and Bamars.
 The original settlers are Shans.

+Administration

+Kalaymyo is an administrative town of Kalay District, Sagaing Division, Myanmar.
+The General Administration Department(GAD), within the Ministry of the Office of the Union Government, forms the main administration organization within township and wards.
+From administrators at the ward and village tract level to the Union level, GAD’s responsibilities range from tax collection to administration of land management to myriad registration and certification processes.
+Besides, the Military Headquarter of Regional Administration, No(10) Military Operation Management Headquarter, and over 10 battalions and military units are also situated in Kalaymyo.
+Kalay township consists of nineteen wards, forty-one village tracts, one hundred and fifty-six villages.